tjleestjohn/Entropic-Scree/README.md

 ```

 ### Advanced Validation: Discretization Ablation (Appendix B)
 The repository also includes `Appendix_B_Binning_Ablation.R`.
 This script reproduces the stress-test from the paper's appendix, proving that while extreme binning heuristics (like Freedman-Diaconis) artificially compress probabilistic volume ($R_{eff}$), the extraction of the underlying generative rank ($K_{elbow} = 10$) remains mathematically invariant.
-It also automatically generates the 1x3 panel graph showing the structural noise artifact dissolving.
+It also automatically generates the 1x3 panel graph showing the generative signal remaining cleanly separated despite the artificial inflation of the continuous noise tail.

 **Instructions:** Run this script in the exact same R workspace **immediately following** the successful execution of the main simulation script.
 It relies on the synthetic `observed_data` matrix already generated in your computer's memory by the primary simulation, ensuring you don't have to wait for the hostile environment to be generated twice.